CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 #### NET.2.1.M3 Selection of suitable crypto procedures for WLAN [Planner]

 In order to operate WLANs securely, communication must be cryptographically secured via Wi-Fi Protected Access 2 (WPA2).
 Easily compromised cryptographic methods may no longer be used.
-If WEP or WPA is still in use, a migration to WPA2 planned for this should be updated.
+If WEP or WPA are still in use, a migration to WPA2 planned for this should be updated.

 If WPA2 is used with pre-shared keys (WPA2-PSK), a complex key with a minimum length of 20 characters must be configured.
 Since the key needs to be replaced regularly, this method is economically viable only for small Wi-Fi installations.
 In addition, care must be taken with WPA2-PSK that the German umlauts and special control characters can not be used.